Emotionally Focused Therapy (EFT)

 What is a contraindication for emotionally focused therapy?

-A contraindication for Emotionally Focused Therapy is severe untreated mental health disorders that require immediate stabilization.
+A contraindication for Emotionally Focused Therapy is severe untreated mental health disorders that require immediate stabilisation.

 How long does emotion-focused therapy last?